Barnwell: The 233 players who could win NFL MVP in 2019

 Group IX: Kickers

 Really.
-It seems absurdly far-fetched, but it's happened before.
+It seems absurdly far-fetched, but it has happened before.
 Mark Moseley won the AP MVP award for his 1982 season, when the Washington kicker went 20-of-21 on field goal attempts during a strike-shortened, nine-game campaign.
 I wrote about the Moseley story several years ago and found that there appeared to just be some level of hysteria -- Moseley missed several extra points and took credit for several wins he didn't really save for Washington -- but he had a legitimately excellent season for a team that ended up winning the Super Bowl.

 Admittedly, I think it's tough to imagine a kicker winning the award in a full season.
 We've seen perfect campaigns from the likes of Gary Anderson and Mike Vanderjagt for successful NFL teams, and they didn't sniff a single MVP vote, let alone the award itself.
 Moseley likely would have regressed toward the mean over the second half of a full campaign, given that the 34-year-old had hit on 62% of his field goal tries before 1982 and would go on to miss four of his eight tries during the subsequent postseason.

-What you would need, realistically, is a season in which a team goes 13-3 with a great team defense, a middling offense, and a kicker who hit 95% of his attempts and booted through 10 game-winners.
+What you would need, realistically, is a season in which a team goes 13-3 with a great team defense, a middling offense, and a kicker who hit 95% of his attempts and booted through 10 game winners.
 Justin Tucker is the most obvious candidate to pull that off, but remember that Moseley was a middling veteran kicker with one Pro Bowl appearance across his first 12 seasons in the NFL before winning league MVP.
 Moseley's win would be something like Mason Crosby or Stephen Hauschka winning MVP today.
 So, with that in mind, we've gotta throw every starting kicker onto the list:

 Candidates (32): Mike Badgley, Dan Bailey, Chris Blewitt, Chris Boswell, Randy Bullock, Harrison Butker, Daniel Carlson, Chandler Catanzaro, Mason Crosby, Jake Elliott, Ka'imi Fairbairn, Graham Gano, Zane Gonzalez, Stephen Gostkowski, Robbie Gould, Stephen Hauschka, Dustin Hopkins, Greg Joseph, Josh Lambo, Wil Lutz, Brett Maher, Brandon McManus, Jason Myers, Matt Prater, Aldrick Rosas, Jason Sanders, Cairo Santos, Ryan Succop, Giorgio Tavecchio, Justin Tucker, Adam Vinatieri, Greg Zuerlein